 Your HST programme will incorporate the following core elements:

-During the annual allocation of SpR posts, we will endeavor to be as flexible as possible, within the confines of your specialty requirements, to allow you to develop a subspecialty interest.
 You can choose one of the following special interest modules in your fourth or fifth year of HST:

 In addition to supervised clinical training in the hospital, you will attend a number of mandatory courses and study days,